 If most of your money is tied up in your business, retirement can be a challenge.
 So if you haven't already set up a taxadvantaged retirement plan, consider doing so this year.
-If you might be subject to the 3.8% NIIT (see page 8), this may be particularly beneficial because retirement plan contributions can reduce your MAGI and thus help you reduce or avoid the NIIT.
+If you might be subject to the 3.8% NIIT (see page 10), this may be particularly beneficial because retirement plan contributions can reduce your modified adjusted gross income (MAGI) and thus help you reduce or avoid the NIIT.
 Keep in mind that, if you have employees, they generally must be allowed to participate in the plan, provided they work enough hours and meet other qualification requirements.
 Here are a few options:

 Profit-sharing plan.
 This is a defined contribution plan that allows discretionary employer contributions and flexibility in plan design.
-You can make deductible 2018 contributions (see Chart 3 for limits) as late as the due date of your 2018 income tax return, including extensions - provided your plan exists on Dec.
-31, 2018.
+You can make deductible 2019 contributions (see Chart 4 for limits) as late as the due date of your 2019 income tax return, including extensions - provided your plan exists on Dec.
+31, 2019.

 SEP.
 A Simplified Employee Pension is a defined contribution plan that provides benefits similar to those of a profit-sharing plan.
-But you can establish a SEP in 2019
+But you can establish a SEP in 2020 and still make deductible 2019 contributions as late as the due date of your 2019 income tax return, including extensions.
+(See Chart 4 for contribution limits.)